 No differences were found between conditions for mean work or power per sprint.
 AR was associated with a significantly higher heart rate (HR), temperature measures for muscle (Tmu), rectal (Tre), body (Tb), and skin (Tsk) after 7, 10, and 25 min, respectively.
 Body heat storage and heat-strain measures were significantly higher in AR compared with PR.
 The differences in Tmu and thermoregulatory strain between AR and PR were greater than the differences in Tre and Tb.These results are attributed to a greater rate of whole-body heat loss during the AR protocol.
 Because AR has previously been associated with a greater muscle pump, a greater blood flow to surface veins and inactive musculature may have been maintained, allowing greater heat dissipation than during PR, when blood was likely to be pooling in the legs.
 Despite the greater increase in body temperature and heat strain in AR than in PR, there was no difference in performance, possibly because critical temperature levels were not reached in this study.

 Repeated short-term exposures to severe hypoxia, alternated with similar intervals of normoxia, are recommended for performance enhancement in sports.
-However, scientific evidence for the efficiency of this method is controversial with regard to anaerobic performance.
+However, scientific evidence for the efficiency of this method is controversial about anaerobic performance.
 A study was carried out to investigate the effects on both anaerobic and aerobic performance.

 During 15 consecutive days, 20 endurance-trained men (VO2 max ~ 60 mLkg-1min-1) were exposed each day to breathing either a gas mixture (11% O2 on days 1-7 and 10% O2 on days 8-15; hypoxia group) or compressed air (control), six times for 6 min, followed by 4 min of breathing room air for a total of six consecutive cycles.
 Before and after the treatment, an incremental cycle ergometer test to exhaustion and the Wingate anaerobic test were performed.

-The results of this study demonstrated that 1 h of intermittent hypoxic exposure for 15 consecutive days has no effect on aerobic or anaerobic performance.
+The results of this study demonstrated that one hour of intermittent hypoxic exposure for 15 consecutive days does not affect aerobic or anaerobic performance.